-D. Antonio Cantù, PhD is a professor and chairperson of the Department of Teacher Education at Bradley University.
+Dean Antonio Cantù, PhD is Dean of the College of Health, Education, and Human Sciences at the University of Arkansas – Fort Smith.
 Dr. Cantu received his PhD in Curriculum and Instruction from Southern Illinois University, EdS in Community College Education, MA in History, and BS in Social Science Education from Arkansas State University.
 He has also attended educational leadership institutes at the College of William & Mary and Yale University.

-Professor Cantu is the author of numerous research articles, book chapters, and books on history/social studies education and technology integration.
+Professor Cantù is the author of numerous research articles, book chapters, and books on history/social studies education and technology integration.
 He has also served as a curriculum writer for various national organizations including The History Channel, The Wall Street Journal Classroom Edition and PBS Frontline, and as Editor of The International Journal of Social Education.
 In addition, he has been quoted in articles published in EdScoop, EdSurge News, HuffPost, Univision, and U.S. News & World Report.
 Professor Cantu has also been interviewed by NPR Illinois, Texas Public Radio, and local ABC, NBC, CBS, and PBS television news affiliates.

-Dr. Cantu’s articles have appeared in such publications as the Organization of American Historians’ Magazine of History, American Historical Association Perspectives, National Council for History Education History Matters!, and the Journal of the Association for History and Computing.
-He is also the author of the following books and curriculum monographs: Presidential Elections: 1789-1996, Early Education in Arkansas Delta, An Investigation of the Relationship Between Social Studies Teachers’ Beliefs and Practices, The Vietnam War: A National Dilemma, and Take Five Minutes: Reflective and Critical Thinking American History Class Openers.
-Professor Cantu’s most recent book publications include: The Art and Science of Elementary Social Studies Education, 2nd Edition (2015), ILTS: Test for Academic Proficiency (2013), History/Social Studies Education in the Digital and Standards-Based Classroom (2012), Technology Applications for the Digital Classroom (2011), The Art and Science of Elementary Social Studies Education (2010), History Education 101: The Past, Present, and Future of Teacher Preparation (2008), and Teaching History in the Digital Classroom (2003).
+Dr. Cantù’s articles have appeared in such publications as District Administration, Education Post, Organization of American Historians’ Magazine of History, and The Conversation.
+He is also the author of several books and curriculum monographs, including the following: Early Education in Arkansas Delta, Take Five Minutes: Reflective and Critical Thinking American History Class Openers, History/Social Studies Education in the Digital and Standards-Based Classroom, Technology Applications for the Digital Classroom, History Education 101: The Past, Present, and Future of Teacher Preparation, and Teaching History in the Digital Classroom